AbdullahHendy/live-translation/examples/clients/nodejs/README.md

 # Node.js Client

 Simple CLI client for sending microphone audio to the live-translation server over WebSocket.
-It streams **raw PCM** audio in real time and logs server responses (transcription and translation).
+It captures **raw PCM** audio from the system microphone, encodes it to **Opus**, and streams the compressed packets to the server.
+Transcription and translation responses are logged to the console.

 ---